 Asana gives team members a bird’s-eye view of all the tasks over the week.
-This assists them in determining what task is urgent, what actions should be taken, and what should be prioritised.
-Teams can use this information to better organise themselves, change objectives more fluidly as time passes, and increase productivity.
+This assists them in determining what task is urgent, what actions should be taken, and what should be prioritized.
+Teams can use this information to better organize themselves, change objectives more fluidly as time passes, and increase productivity.

 - TASK MANAGEMENT